danbev/learning-quantum-computing/README.md

 this as x for now or replace it with an actual value but remember that there are two options for this value at the moment.

-Lets try combining, by applying the hadamard gate to both x and y and also on x again after the Uf gate:
+Lets try applying the hadamard gate to both x and y and also on x again after the Uf gate:
 ```
                    +--------+